WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

 The tools we used to complete our goals are as follows:

+- Angular - Used to build a dynamic web application.
-- GitHub Actions - Use to
+- GitHub Actions - Used to automate workflow steps such as building and pushing Docker images.
+- Personal Access Tokens - Used to authenticate to services without using a password.
+- Docker File - Used to automatically create Docker images.
-- Docker
+- Docker Desktop - Used to containerize our angular application.
-- DockerHub
+- DockerHub - Used to host our Docker images.
-- Git
+- Git - Used to track code changes.

+### Diagramming

+### Resources

+The resources I used are scattered throughout my document.